whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 CSS Style
 - 3: Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of CSS is doing.

-Feedback from John: Working with Justyna was great.
-We had wonderful give and take, and we agreed up front that no one would fall behind.
-I feel like the pairing allowed me to learn by teaching Justyna, but at the same time I learned even more from what she taught me.
-Our communication was excellent, and we were consequently able to stop any arguments before they even started.
-I would be happy to work with her again.

 ### Idea Box